Optimization Problems for Machine Learning: A Survey: Emerging Paradigms

 \CGrev{ Other variants consider multiple learners to be taught by the same teacher (i.e., common teaching set).
 The teacher can aim to optimize for the worst learner (minimax risk), or the average learner (Bayes risk).} For the teaching dimension problem, the teaching cost is the cardinality of the teaching dataset, namely its $0$-norm.
 If the empirical minimization loss $\mathcal{L}$ is guiding the learning process, and $\lambda$ is the regularization weight, then teaching dimension problem can be formulated as

 Machine teaching approaches tailored to specific learners have also been explored in the literature.
 In \cite{zhu2013machine}, a method is proposed for the Bayesian learners, while \cite{patil2014optimal} focuses on Generalized Context Model learners.
 In \cite{mei2015using}, the bilevel optimization of machine teaching is explored to devise optimal data poisoning attacks for a broad family of learners (i.e., SVM, logistic regression, linear regression).
 The attacker seeks the minimum training set poisoning to attack the learned model.
-By using the KKT conditions of the learner's problem, the bilevel formulation is turned into a single level optimization problem, and solved using a gradient approach.
+By using the KKT conditions of the learner's problem, the bilevel formulation is turned into a single level optimization problem.